★ Best Pokemon Tier List

 You can play at the Celadon Game Corner in Pokemon FireRed and LeafGreen (FRLG) to receive Coins, which can be exchanged for various prizes.
-See how to play at the Celadon Game Corner Casino, as well as all the rewards it has here!
+See how to play at the Celadon Game Corner Casino, as well as the total cost to redeem all its rewards here!

 List of Contents